Mathematical expressions for quantum fluctuations of energy for different energy-momentum tensors: Introduction

-For the current analysis, we consider the system of spin-$\frac{1}{2}$ particles and study the effects of different pseudo-gauges such as canonical energy-momentum tensor from the Noether theorem, Belinfante-Rosenfeld (BR)~\cite{BELINFANTE1939887,BELINFANTE1940449,Rosenfeld1940}, the de Groot-van Leeuwen-van Weert (GLW)~\cite{DeGroot:1980dk}, and the Hilgevoord-Wouthuysen (HW)~\cite{HILGEVOORD19631,HILGEVOORD19651002}.
-These forms of the energy-momentum tensor are now widely discussed for the spin polarization studies~\cite{Florkowski:2018fap,Speranza:2020ilk}, as the pseudo-gauge choices can also be applied for the spin tensor $\hat{S}^{\lambda, \mu\nu}$ which is the part of the total angular momentum tensor $\hat{J}^{\lambda, \mu\nu} = \hat{L}^{\lambda, \mu\nu}+\hat{S}^{\lambda, \mu\nu}$~\cite{HEHL197655,Speranza:2020ilk,Leader:2013jra,Gallegos:2021bzp}.
-We calculated the fluctuations of the $\hat{T}^{00}$ component of the energy-momentum tensor and found that even though $\hat{T}^{00}$ depends on pseudo-gauge, its thermal average is independent.
-For small subsystems the fluctuations are pseudo-gauge dependent, but become independent if the size of the system is large.
-This analysis might be useful for understanding the concept of energy density in the context of relativistic heavy-ion collisions~\cite{Jaiswal:2016hex,Florkowski:2017olj,Romatschke:2017ejr} and also indicates that quantum fluctuations of energy density has no physical significance in small systems and specific pseudo-gauge must be chosen in order to describe the system.
+For the current analysis, we consider a system of spin-$\frac{1}{2}$ particles and study the effects of different pseudo-gauges.
+We choose three different forms of energy-momentum tensor, such as canonical form from the Noether theorem~\cite{BELINFANTE1939887,BELINFANTE1940449,Rosenfeld1940}, the de Groot-van Leeuwen-van Weert (GLW) form~\cite{DeGroot:1980dk}, and the Hilgevoord-Wouthuysen (HW) form~\cite{HILGEVOORD19631,HILGEVOORD19651002}.
+These forms are currently being discussed widely in the context of heavy-ion collisions for the study of spin polarization~\cite{Florkowski:2018fap,Speranza:2020ilk}, as the pseudo-gauge choices can also be applied for the spin tensor $\hat{S}^{\lambda, \mu\nu}$ which is a part of the total angular momentum tensor $\hat{J}^{\lambda, \mu\nu} = \hat{L}^{\lambda, \mu\nu}+\hat{S}^{\lambda, \mu\nu}$~\cite{HEHL197655,Garbiso:2020puw,Singh:2020efc,Speranza:2020ilk,Leader:2013jra,Gallegos:2021bzp,Singh:2021liw}.
+We calculate quantum fluctuation of the $\hat{T}^{00}$ component of the energy-momentum tensor and find that even though $\hat{T}^{00}$ depends on pseudo-gauge, its thermal average value is independent of it.
+In addition, we see that for small size subsystems the fluctuations are pseudo-gauge dependent but become independent if the size of the system is large.
+This analysis might be useful for the understanding of the concept of energy-density in the context of relativistic heavy-ion collisions~\cite{Dusling:2010rm,Epelbaum:2013waa,Jaiswal:2016hex,Florkowski:2017olj,Romatschke:2017ejr,Giacalone:2019kgg,Bhalerao:2020ulk,Becattini:2020ngo,Bhadury:2021oat,Sarwar:2021csp,Dore:2021xqq,Karthein:2021cmb}.
+Our conclusion is that the quantum fluctuations of energy-density has no physical significance in small size subsystems and specific pseudo-gauge must be chosen in order to describe the system.